matheusmaldaner/WorkshopArchive/Workshops/Excel/README.md

 <!-- ABOUT THE WORKSHOP -->
 ## About The Workshop

 This workshop introduces participants to the basics of data visualization in Microsoft Excel.
-Participants will learn how to create pivot tables, charts, and dashboards
+Participants will learn how to create pivot tables, charts, and interactive dashboards.

 [Workshop Materials Link](https://github.com/matheusmaldaner/WorkshopSQL)